bahrus/trans-render/README.md

 ### Declative-ish property setting

 Object.assign and its modern abbreviated variations, provides a quite declarative feeling when populating an object with values.
-Unfortunately, Object.assign throws errors if using it to set read-only properties like style and dataset (are there others?).
+Unfortunately, Object.assign can't be used to recursively set read-only properties like style and dataset (are there others?).
 An alternative to object.assign are convenience functions like JQuery.extends, JQuery.attr and "h", which domMerge draws inspiration from.

 The function domMerge provides similar help.